Engineer4Free: The #1 Source for Free Engineering Tutorials

 This tutorial runs through current division example problem with three branches.
 The steps are as follows: calculate the equivalent resistance for three parallel resistors, calculate the total current flowing out of the voltage source, derive the current divider formula from ohm's law, then calculate the current flowing through each resistor individually.

-This is video #25 from: Circuits
+This lesson is from: Circuits

 Previous video: How Current Division Works (Parallel Resistors)